 3. Organize your event PR research

-To maximize the ROI of your PR efforts, begin by researching which types of press are most likely to attend and cover your event.
+To maximize the ROI of your PR efforts, and as a part of your event PR planning, research which types of press are most likely to attend and cover your event.
 Once you know which publications to target, identify the sections, writers, and editors who focus on the topics related to your event.
 Lastly, consolidate their contact information.
 Organize all of this research into your event media list.

 - Publication name